Drogue: Improvised drogues

 Studies undertaken by the U.S. Coast Guard have indicated that drogues made of old tires, long lengths of chain, etc. are not effective in slowing most vessels.
 Old tires may skim along the surface at storm speeds.
 Extremely long lengths of chain are required for any appreciable drag effect from the chain alone.
 Nevertheless, these drogues continue to be used.

+Aviation

+In aviation, Drogues are used for devices used in Aerial refuelling.

 In fiction

-In Admiral Hornblower in the West Indies by C. S. Forester, a drogue is secretly made up at night by Hornblower's crew and covertly attached to the rudder of a slave ship to slow it down after it leaves its safe harbor the following morning.
+In Hornblower in the West Indies by C. S. Forester, a drogue is secretly made up at night by Hornblower's crew and covertly attached to the rudder of a slave ship to slow it down after it leaves its safe harbor the following morning.
 This is to allow Hornblower's ship to overtake the otherwise faster slaver and free its captives.
 This particular drogue is made of sail canvas and weighted by a spare bobstay chain.

-In Moby Dick, Herman Melville describes the use of wooden "druggs" attached to lances, which whaling crews use to slow down whales for later pursuit and capture.
+In Moby-Dick, Herman Melville describes the use of wooden "druggs" attached to lances, which whaling crews use to slow down whales for later pursuit and capture.